Farm managers need to have technical and practical competence, as well as the ability to make sound business decisions

 - Travel during the working day may occasionally be necessary.
 Where farming companies and growers have interests abroad there may be opportunities to work overseas.

-Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint candidates on the basis of their experience alone.
+Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint you on the basis of your experience alone.